awsdocs/iam-user-guide/doc_source/example_sts_Scenario_SessionTokenMfa_section.md

     return user, user_key, virtual_mfa_device
 ```
-Get temporary session credentials by passing an MFA token, and use the credentials to list Amazon S3 buckets for the account\.
+Get temporary session credentials by passing an MFA token, and use the credentials to list S3 buckets for the account\.

 ```
 def list_buckets_with_session_token_with_mfa(mfa_serial_number, mfa_totp, sts_client):